Macielos/Warcraft3LuaLibs/DialogSystem/README.md

 ===========

 Notes:
-- This library overrides InitBlizzard() function
+- This library overrides InitBlizzard() function to call custom initialization code
 - This library was never meant to be used in multiplayer.
 Scenes are displayed for local player only and there is no data syncing mechanism.
 My guess would be that non-pausing config variants will work, but for pausing ones you'd have to handle pausing game for other players and events like: one player has a choice window open and the other one attacks him.
+- This library uses the following globals:
+  - global variable screenplayActive
+  - a camera called sceneCam (must be created)
+  - all global functions it adds are in GlobalFunctions.lua

 Compatibility:
 - I'm currently using the library on Reforged only, but it should work on 1.31 as it only uses very basic native functions.
 Just make sure your map uses LUA.
 I remember that I ran some early versions on 1.31.